Sythenz/Distance-To-Selected-UE4-Viewport-Example/README.txt

 Compiled for UE4.16.3 (Legacy use by a friend)
+See 5.3 branch for supported Unreal Engine 5.3 version

 Add the plugin to a C++ project to recompile for newer versions.

 To use: Download/Clone to Project/Plugins/ directory of your project.